 What is Ropeadope?

 A collaborative community, a brand, a moving force with a life of its own that is larger than life.
 Founded at the close of the last century, Ropeadope has taken the path less traveled, always following the music where it wants to go.
 From historically significant records with celebrity names to completely unknown artists, Ropeadope has crossed boundaries and defied music business logic to create a truly unique company that continues to release great music.

 Our clothing is legendary - every week we hear from fans looking for re-releases of the classics that they bought back in the day.
 Our Renew Orleans tees were a symbol of hope and unity after hurricane Katrina; so much so that they were featured on the opening episode of Treme as they recreated the scene of New Orleans after the storm.
 Our American Immigrant and Ropeadope respects collections emphasize our commitment to social justice and acceptance of all humans.

 Ropeadope is a story of inclusion.
 We view the world as a place of one, where music is a unifying force connecting all of us.
 We accept that musicians know their art better than businessmen do.
 We know that this concept, this thing called Ropeadope, is larger than any of us.
 And so we follow wherever Ropeadope may lead.

 A statement on the future of Ropeadope

-1999 - Ropeadope begins with the single purpose of releasing DJ Logic's 'Project Logic' The record is a big success and a new indie label is born.
+1999 - Ropeadope begins with the single purpose of releasing DJ Logic's 'Project Logic', produced by Melvin Gibbs and the great Scott Harding.
+The record is a big success and a new indie label is born.

 2001 - Ropeadope clothing is born in Philly, and continues to evolve as a hip and focused apparel brand with a message.The label releases The Philadelphia Experiment featuring Ahmir Thompson (?questlove), Uri Caine, and Christian Mcbride to critical acclaim.
 The Word introduces key artists to the world - Robert Randolph, Luther and Cody Dickinson of the north mississippi allstars.